TutorPal/tutorpal_frontend/README.md

 2. **Environment Variables**

    Contact the admin for secret variables.
 Checkout for the `.env.example` file for secret variables needed.

+## License

+Update on copyright coming soon.